-In fiscal year 2016/17, Metropolitan approved Local Resources Program incentives to member agencies toward the development of seven water recycling projects and one groundwater recovery project.
+In fiscal year 2016/17, Metropolitan approved Local Resource Program incentives to member agencies toward the development of seven water recycling projects and one groundwater recovery project.
 These projects are expected to produce about 25,000 acre-feet per year when fully developed.
 Metropolitan's funding supported the production of 180,000 acre-feet of recycled water for non-potable and indirect potable uses.
-Metropolitan supported projects that produced about 48,000 acre-feet of recycled water and 41,000 acre-foot of recovered groundwater were produced by local agencies through other funding sources.
+Metropolitan supported projects that produced about 48,000 acre-feet of recovered groundwater for municipal use.
+In addition, another 280,000 acre-feet of recycled water and 41,000 acre-foot of recovered groundwater were produced by local agencies through other funding sources.
 Figures 1 and 2 show total recycled water and groundwater recovery production in Metropolitan's service area, including local agency funded projects.
 Figure 1 includes treated wastewater discharged to the Santa Ana River base flow that percolates into downstream groundwater basins.